GHarding95/Employee-Rating-App/README.md

-# React Search App
+# React Redux Search App
- React Search App used to filter a list of people by name & email address
+ React Redux Search App used to filter a list of people by name & email address and apply an employee rating of 1 - 10

 ## Tech Stack